ZexinLee/LeetCode/README.md

 ​	Thanks for the inspiration from @[Wanchunwei](https://github.com/Wanchunwei), the note for each question should contain more details.

 ​	The note template has been generated and stored in the template folder.

+2019.8.9

+​	Begin to add notes for earlier completed questions.